epfl-ada/ada-2023-project-badabob/README.md

 The following questions will help us to address this problematic:
 * How has the proportion of female actors in movies evolved over time?
 * Is the movie industry giving more important and leading roles to women?
+* What are the characteristics of stereotypical movies?
-* To which character personas are women mostly attributed and does this evolve through time?
+* Which vocabulary is used when describing women and men and does this evolve through time?
 * Which movie genres are more affected?
-* Do the observed trends apply to all ethnicities?
-For instance, does the representation of women only increase for white women?

 ## Additional datasets